christian-kreuzberger-dtx/keptn-tempberry-example/README.md

 ## Prerequesits

-* A Kubernetes cluster (version 1.14 or 1.15)
+* A Kubernetes cluster
-* A working Keptn 0.6.1 installation
+* A working Keptn 0.8.0 installation

 ## Status